Can You Become a Chef Without Going to Culinary School?

 4. Work Your Way Through the Ranks

 At your first entry-level job, your responsibilities will vary.
-But as you master each task that’s asked of you, you’ll be building toward the next rung on the kitchen ladder.
+But as you handle each task that’s asked of you, you’ll be building toward the next rung on the kitchen ladder.
 From prep cook to line cook, line cook to lead cook, lead to kitchen manager or sous chef—whatever your exact path looks like, each step along the way can get you that much closer to the coveted title of chef.

 And the foundations you bring with you from culinary school may help you to make the journey more quickly.

-A Chef putting on protective gloves before preparing a meal
+A chef putting on protective gloves before preparing a meal

 While it can be tempting to rush off into your career without the education step, you may later find yourself wishing you’d gone.
 Many Escoffier students are established cooks and chefs who realize that even with years of experience, there are benefits to attending school that they’ve been missing.*